Compensation & PayApril 17, 2026 · 8 min read · By Dan Stevens

 The Bottom Line

-Two E-5s with the same rank, the same years of service, and the same federal paycheck can have total compensation packages worth $47,000/year different to a civilian employer trying to match them.
-This figure is specific to an E-5 over 6 with dependents comparing Hawaii to Oklahoma — the gap at other ranks, dependency statuses, or duty station pairs will differ, but the structural dynamic applies across the spectrum.
+Two E-5s with the same rank, the same years of service, and the same federal paycheck can have total compensation packages worth roughly $37,000/year different to a civilian employer trying to match them.
+This figure is specific to an E-5 over 6 with dependents comparing San Diego to Fort Sill, Oklahoma, at 2026 rates — the gap at other ranks, dependency statuses, or duty station pairs will differ, but the structural dynamic applies across the spectrum.

 For service members near assignment decision points — especially those with dependents — the BAH impact is worth treating as a core part of the financial analysis.
 A $1,400/month BAH difference over a 3-year tour is $50,400 in direct pay, tax-free.
 The BAH Calculator lets you look up current rates by ZIP code for any assignment you're considering.